 Students will build on the ideas that PSU faculty lay out in Oregon 2050 to develop their policy proposals.
 Oregon 2050 is an effort to be visionary and collaborate across traditional silos and outside of the constraints of planning as it has been constrained by practice and law, for a more environmentally sustainable, socially equitable, and fiscally resilient future.

 Oregon 2050 offers “big ideas” about how our state will welcome a projected more than one million new residents (relative to the population in 2020), and how we can face challenges and uncertainties about the future, such as the impacts of climate change, ongoing social inequities, and major changes in technology and to the economy.

-The deadline to apply to form a team has passed.
-Teams will be presenting their policy ideas to a panel of judges at Portland State University on April 22, 2023.
-Learn about the Hatfield Futures Project Teams here.
+Teams presented their policy ideas to a panel of judges at Portland State University on April 22, 2023.
+Learn about the Hatfield Futures Showcase here.

 This project is named for Senator Mark O. Hatfield.
 Senator Hatfield represented Oregon in the US Senate for 30 years in addition to serving as Governor of Oregon, Oregon Secretary State, Oregon State Representative and Senator.
 Senator Hatfield believed strongly that Oregonians need to be engaged citizens if Oregon’s commitment to good government and active participation were to be fulfilled.